wechaty/wechaty/README.md

 * [xinbenlv](https://github.com/xinbenlv)
 * [Gcaufy](https://github.com/Gcaufy)

-## Join Our Wechaty Developers' Community
+## Join Wechaty Developers' Community

 Wechaty is used in many ChatBot projects by hundreds of developers.
 If you want to talk with other developers, just scan the following QR Code in WeChat with secret code _wechaty_, you can join our **Wechaty Developers' Home** at once.